mdziczkowski/ATI-OS/README.md

 II.
 All required packages needed to get, compile and prepare the Linux image file.
 Bellow, are few of them:

-III.
-Build environment containing among others:
+a) Build environment containing among others:
 - build-essentials (install's allmost all software required for the compilation process)

 - bison++